loadingthecode/Higher/README.md

 Check out the Blade minigame here: https://youtu.be/IVmlHhTL7Bc?t=10

+NOTE: All of the assets used in this project are deemed free to use.

 ## Types of Cards
 There are 3 main types of cards: Planet, Sun, and Wormhole.